Business Development & Finance in Finland

 The principal objects of public financing are investments by SME's, as well as various development, research and product development projects.
 Funding may take the form of a subsidy, loan or guarantee.
 The enterprises equity may be strengthened by means of capital investment, loans and guarantees.

-Additional Financing information: Search Enterprise Finland for 'funding' and 'financing'
+Additional Financing information: Search Suomi.fi for 'funding' and 'financing'

-The Development of competence section looks at competence of employees and management, and examines development through Personnel training, Adult education, and Joint purchase education.
+The Development of competence section looks at competence of employees and management, and examines development through personnel training, adult education, and business competency and development.

-The Employing section includes: Hiring an employee, Employer's responsibilities and obligations, Changes in employment, Assessing the need for and obtaining personnel, Management and managerial work, Working hour arrangements and flexibility, and Employees from abroad.
+The Being an employer section includes information on: Hiring an employee, Employer's responsibilities and obligations, Changes in employment, Assessing the need for and obtaining personnel, Management and managerial work, Working hour arrangements and flexibility, and Employees from abroad.

 The Centre for Economic Development, Transport and the Environment ELY Centres support the establishment, growth and development of small and medium-sized enterprises by offering advisory, education and development services, and financing.
 Services offered by the ELY Centres cover the internationalisation of businesses, the improvement of business efficiency and management skills, the development of technology and innovations, further education for personnel and training for new employees.
 In addition, ELY Centres may also participate in the funding of development projects.
 Financial assistance is discretionary, the amount varying depending on the nature of the project.

-Centre for Economic Development, Transport and the Environment: www.ely-keskus.fi > In English
+Centre for Economic Development, Transport and the Environment: www.ely-keskus.fi/en in English, Finnish, Russian, Swedish

 ELY Links to National Service Providers: